Will You Be There: Background

 In the documentary Living with Michael Jackson, Jackson said that "Will You Be There" was one of several songs he wrote while at the Giving Tree, located on his Neverland Ranch property.
 "Heal the World", also from Dangerous, was written at the same location.

 In a 2016 interview with /Film, Free Willy director Simon Wincer stated that the idea of including a Michael Jackson song in the film originated when the film's music budget increased following positive reception to an advance screening.
 It was hoped that Jackson would write and record an entirely new song for the film, but he was unable to do so in time for the film's release.
 "Will You Be There" was featured in the film at the suggestion of Jerry L. Greenberg, the president of Jackson's record label MJJ Music.

 Composition

 The sheet music shows the key of D major and towards the end is modulated to E major, F♯ major and finally to A♭ major, The vocals span from D_{3} to E_{5}.
 The song has a tempo of 83 beats per minute.
 Jackson wrote and produced "Will You Be There"—with co-producing credits going to Bruce Swedien—and orchestrated the rhythm and vocal arrangements.
 Featured instruments are noted as piano, synthesizer, keyboard, drums, and percussion.

-Song information

 The album version of the song includes a prelude featuring the Cleveland Orchestra performing a portion of Beethoven's Symphony No. 9.
 The segment is from the fourth movement and is a lesser-known portion of the famous "Ode to Joy".
 The German lyrics were written by Friedrich Schiller.